 When the average person buys a laptop, they can’t expect it to play modern games.
-That includes some of the most popular laptops you can buy, whether it’s the Dell XPS 13 or 13-inch MacBook Pro.
+That includes some of the best laptops you can buy, whether it’s the Dell XPS 13 or 13-inch MacBook Pro.
 Plenty of great gaming laptops exist, but not everyone wants to buy a larger 15-inch laptop that lights up in RGB.

 But at IFA 2019, that’s changing.